Europe 47 AD: Roman Conquest of Britain

 47–66 AD Paul’s Missionary Journeys▲

 In the 30s AD Saul of Tarsus—a Jew and Roman citizen who would become famous as Paul the Apostle—converted to Christianity and began spreading his faith to gentiles (non-Jews).
 Between 47 and 56 AD he traveled to Antioch, Cyprus, Pamphylia, Galatia, Cilicia, Asia Minor, Macedonia, and Achaia, establishing several churches along the way.
-In 59 he sailed for Rome—by now already home to a significant Christian community—where he was eventually imprisoned and beheaded (c.66 AD).
+In 59, after being denounced in Judea, he was sent to Rome—by now already home to a significant Christian community—where he was eventually trialed and beheaded (c.66 AD).